Napindan Lighthouse: Philippine Revolution

-According to local historians of both the cities of Taguig and Pasig, the lighthouse was the first site where Katipunan leaders Andres Bonifacio and Emilio Aguinaldo met with fellow revolutionaries on the night of May 29, 1896 to launch an armed revolution against the Spanish colonial administration over the Philippines.
+According to local historians of both the cities of Taguig and Pasig, the lighthouse was the first site where Katipunan leaders Andrés Bonifacio and Emilio Aguinaldo met with fellow revolutionaries on the night of May 29, 1896 to launch an armed revolution against the Spanish colonial administration over the Philippines.
 The ensuing Cry of Pugad Lawin occurred in August 1896 in its wake, and is widely regarded as the start of the Philippine Revolution.

-At the lighthouse, Katipunan members were briefed by Pio Valenzuela regarding his dialogue with reformist writer José Rizal over the later's opinion on a revolution.
+At the lighthouse, Katipunan members were briefed by Pío Valenzuela regarding his dialogue with reformist writer José Rizal over the later's opinion on a revolution.
 Valenzuela reported that for a revolution to succeed, they must maintain relations with wealthy traders, mobilize sympathizers to join the revolution, secure foreign government support, and enlist the service of Antonio Luna, a military commander with training in peninsular Spain.
 It was during their meeting at the lighthouse, that the Katipunan decided to launch a revolution and planned to start the uprising following an onslaught of a typhoon.
 The revolution was started earlier than planned with the discovery of the Katipunan by Spanish colonial authorities.